Signatures of hierarchical temporal processing in the mouse visual system: Discussion

 Of particular interest from a coding perspective are our results on predictability $R_{\rm tot}$, because they imply that the temporal redundancy in spike trains decreases along the hierarchy.
-This could reflect efficient coding, where subsequent processing stages in cortex remove more and more temporal redundancy in individual spike trains~\cite{barlow_PossiblePrinciplesUnderlying_2012}.
-Our model results provide a complementary, mechanistic perspective, by showing that an increase in recurrence can decrease single neuron predictability if the input is already correlated.
-However, since it is only a mechanistic model, it does not provide a connection between increasing recurrence and efficient coding.
+This could reflect efficient coding, where subsequent processing stages in cortex remove more and more temporal redundancy in individual spike trains~\cite{barlow_2012, simoncelli2003vision, price2022efficient}.
+On a mechanistic level, efficient-coding is in line with the observed increase of adaption along the cortical shape-processing hierarchy in rats~\cite{kaliukhovich2018hierarchical}, where adaptation attenuates responses to redundant, predictable stimuli~\cite{price2022efficient, vinken2017recent}.
+Here, we provide a complementary mechanism that relies on temporal correlations of the stimuli and recurrence that may also lead to a decrease of predictability along the hierarchy.
+Notably, both mechanisms are compatible with our results and may co-exist to serve complementary function: Recurrence enables long integration for temporal processing on the network level, while adaptation ensures efficiency of the neural code on a single-neuron level.

-In thalamus we found that both predictability and timescales are much lower than in cortex (Fig~\ref{fig:main_analysis}A--C), indicating a stronger degree of temporal decorrelation to remove redundancy~\cite{dong_1995}.
+In addition, in thalamus we found that both predictability and timescales are much lower than in cortex (Fig.~\ref{fig:main_analysis}A--C), indicating a stronger degree of temporal decorrelation to remove redundancy~\cite{dong_1995}.
 This might be due to the function of LGN and other thalamic areas as a relay of information, or a controller, requiring fast processing with little redundancy, little integration, and fast forgetting~\cite{cramer_2020}.
 Anatomically, these coding signatures could be related to the lack of excitatory recurrent connections in thalamus.
 For cortex, in contrast, our results suggest that recurrence is key to enable long temporal integration and hierarchical temporal processing.

-To summarize, by analyzing timescales and predictability derived from spiking activity, we found signatures of hierarchical temporal processing in mouse visual cortex.
-Further, our modelling supports the hypothesis that such a hierarchy is shaped by recurrence in cortical networks.
-In sum, our results suggest that a hierarchical cortical organization presents a general principle for sensory processing across mammals.